HACCKKER/pyopenai/README.md

 ## Project Status:
 - in developement (not a full OpenAI API spec implementation yet)
+- async not implemented yet
+- if you need features that are not implemented yet, use [this](https://nimble.directory/pkg/openaiclient)

 # Installation
 To install pyopenai, you can simply run